-Portable Object Datatype (POD) is a standard for cryptographic data
+Provable Object Datatype (POD) is a standard for cryptographic data.

 POD enables internet users to store data that preserve its integrity.
 This leads to a more interoperable and privacy preserving Internet: users can save their data and send it to other consumers, which can then verify that the data has not been modified.
 Cryptographic operations can be efficiently computed to redact, transform, and aggregate the content of one or more PODs while maintaining end-to-end verifiability.

-POD is built and supported by 0xPARC, and used by projects like Zupass, PODBox, Cursive, and more.
+POD is built and supported by 0xPARC, and used by projects like Zupass, Frogcrypto, PODBox, Meerkat, Devcon Passport, and more.

 Why POD?